Edgeley: History

 William Sykes took the land and established the Sykes Bleaching Company.
 There were few trees in the area, but as wood was needed in the drying process, he undertook extensive tree-planting in the area.
 He built a "stately house", Edgeley House, which was the home of the family for succeeding generations until it became Alexandra Park.
 Wells were sunk including the "Silver Well", and by 1830 these had quadrupled the water supply.
 Reservoirs were also built.
 These undertakings were of great value to people in the area in times of excessive drought.
-The Sykes originally owned most of the land in Edgeley, and employed many people.
+The Sykes family originally owned most of the land in Edgeley, and employed many people.
 They invested their wealth back into the area with parks, churches, schools and Edgeley Park.

-The Brinksway Chapel, built in 1823, was nicknamed the 'Beef-Steak Chapel' as it was built to encourage vegetarianism by men with shares of one pound each.
+The Brinksway Chapel, built in 1823, was nicknamed the 'Beef–Steak Chapel' as it was built to encourage vegetarianism by men with shares of one pound each.
 Saint Matthew's Church was built on the site in 1843.

 Facilities

 The commercial centre of Edgeley is Castle Street.

 Alexandra Park is on the former site of Edgeley House and contains a bowling green, a children's play area, a tennis, basketball and football court and a skate park.
 The Sykes' reservoir, which originally served the bleaching works, backs onto the Park.
-The regeneration of the area has seen the mill lodge developed into a public space popular with anglers.
+The regeneration of the area has seen the mill pond developed into a public space popular with anglers.

 Edgeley is served by Stockport railway station (also known as "Stockport Edgeley" or "Edgeley").
 It was opened on 15 February 1843 by the Manchester and Birmingham Railway, following completion of the large railway viaduct just to its north.